^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-How to use Jerusalem artichoke with diabetes?
+How to use Jerusalem artichoke for diabetes?

-Recipes for cooking with topinambour diabetes
+Recipes for cooking dishes with Jerusalem artichoke for diabetes

 • in winter, combine grated tubers with sauerkraut or pickled cucumbers, sprinkling with sunflower oil;